How to Pass the CAT4 Test

-The CAT4 is a diagnostic test to give a broad view of how individuals learn and highlight general strengths and weaknesses.
+The CAT4 exam is a diagnostic test to give a broad view of how individuals learn and highlight general strengths and weaknesses.

 These tests can seem overwhelming to a child; however, reminding them that this test will help their school support them should be reassuring.

 There is an opportunity to practice and prepare for the CAT4 tests, which also helps prevent them from becoming overwhelming.

 The CAT4 test can be taken at different times and ages in the student’s life.
 It is separated into levels depending on the child’s age and school year.